JieHuiKoo/apriltag_location_to_map/README.md

 About: This package continually subscribes to the frames produced by the ros_apriltags package.
 Then, the poses of the defined apriltags are registered and kept track within the memory of the node.

+To run:

-To run, execute the following commands
+Execute the following commands
 ```
 rosrun apriltag_location_to_map apriltag_location_to_map_convert
 ```